-"The parent of one of my students reported to me that her son was so excited to tell her about the performance that it inspired her to research taking the whole family to the theater.
-They were able to find a cost effective, family friendly performance at the Venice Theater."
+"The parent of one of my students reported to me that her son was so excited to tell her about the performance that it inspired her to research taking the whole family to the theatre.
+They were able to find a cost-effective, family-friendly performance at the Venice Theatre."

 "I had a student who really did not like to write.
 After the Playmakers came to our school, he wanted to write.
 Every time we had writing time, he took out his story and wrote.
 When he finished work early, he wrote.
 He shared it with his friends and me whenever he added something new.
 The student was open to most suggestions to help his story be better.
 I was just happy that he wanted to write.
 It was an amazing change!"

 How can parents and family members use EdExploreSRQ?

 Many organizations also have family and summertime programs listed on the website.
 Each of these programs offers opportunities for children and family members to experience and enjoy learning together.

 How does EdExploreSRQ work with Any Given Child Sarasota?

 At Any Given Child Sarasota, they believe that every child deserves a continuous, quality arts education.
 All students should experience all the arts, in school and in the community, so that they may become creative, engaged learners prepared to lead successful lives.

 The Kennedy Center's definition of arts integration was adopted by Any Given Child, Sarasota County Schools, and EdExploreSRQ.
 It is: